meharbhamrah/CSKeywords/README.md

 - OSI Layers: The OSI model is a conceptual framework with seven layers, each with specific roles in network communication.

 - VPN Connections: VPN connections provide secure and private communication over a public network.

+- nginx (Proxy Server): nginx is like a waiter at a restaurant.
+It takes your order (web request) and brings you the food (web content).
+It's a web server that also acts as a proxy to help manage internet traffic.

+- Apache (Web Server): Apache is like a chef in a restaurant kitchen.
+It prepares and serves web content.
+It's one of the most popular web servers used to deliver websites.

+- UDP (User Datagram Protocol): UDP is like sending a postcard.
+It's fast but doesn't guarantee delivery.
+It's used for quick, real-time communication where some data loss is acceptable.

 - BGP Protocol: BGP is a routing protocol used for exchanging routing information between different networks.